Senseonics (NYSEAMERICAN:SENS) Updates FY 2021 Earnings Guidance

 Senseonics (NYSEAMERICAN:SENS) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $12 million-$15 million, compared to the consensus revenue estimate of $12.85 million.

-Senseonics (NYSEAMERICAN:SENS) last posted its quarterly earnings data on Thursday, May 13th.
-The company reported ($0.68) EPS for the quarter, missing analysts’ consensus estimates of ($0.05) by ($0.63).
-Research analysts expect that Senseonics will post -0.43 earnings per share for the current year.
+Senseonics (NYSEAMERICAN:SENS) last announced its earnings results on Thursday, May 13th.
+The company reported ($0.68) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.05) by ($0.63).
+On average, equities research analysts predict that Senseonics will post -0.43 EPS for the current year.

-A number of research firms have issued reports on SENS.
-SVB Leerink downgraded shares of Senseonics from an outperform rating to a market perform rating and set a $3.00 target price for the company. in a research report on Thursday, April 1st.
-Stifel Nicolaus increased their target price on shares of Senseonics from $1.00 to $2.50 and gave the stock a buy rating in a research report on Friday, March 5th.
-They noted that the move was a valuation call.
-Craig Hallum downgraded shares of Senseonics from a hold rating to a sell rating in a research report on Wednesday, January 20th.
-Raymond James reiterated an underperform rating on shares of Senseonics in a research report on Thursday, March 11th.
-Finally, Zacks Investment Research upgraded shares of Senseonics from a sell rating to a hold rating in a report on Wednesday, March 10th.
-Three analysts have rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the stock.
-The company currently has a consensus rating of Hold and an average price target of $1.45.
+A number of analysts have recently weighed in on the stock.
+BTIG Research downgraded shares of Senseonics from a buy rating to a neutral rating in a report on Wednesday, January 20th.
+Raymond James reissued an underperform rating on shares of Senseonics in a research note on Thursday, March 11th.
+Zacks Investment Research raised shares of Senseonics from a sell rating to a hold rating in a research note on Wednesday, March 10th.
+Craig Hallum downgraded shares of Senseonics from a hold rating to a sell rating in a research note on Wednesday, January 20th.
+Finally, SVB Leerink downgraded shares of Senseonics from an outperform rating to a market perform rating and set a $3.00 price objective for the company. in a research note on Thursday, April 1st.
+Three research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the stock.
+The company currently has an average rating of Hold and an average target price of $1.45.

-In related news, Director Douglas A. Roeder sold 4,953,906 shares of the firm’s stock in a transaction on Monday, April 12th.
-The shares were sold at an average price of $2.12, for a total value of $10,502,280.72.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Douglas A. Roeder sold 4,892,388 shares of the firm’s stock in a transaction on Friday, April 9th.
-The stock was sold at an average price of $2.39, for a total transaction of $11,692,807.32.
+In other news, COO Mukul Jain sold 100,000 shares of the firm’s stock in a transaction on Monday, May 17th.
+The shares were sold at an average price of $1.94, for a total transaction of $194,000.00.
+Following the completion of the transaction, the chief operating officer now owns 1,725,135 shares of the company’s stock, valued at $3,346,761.90.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Douglas A. Roeder sold 4,953,906 shares of the firm’s stock in a transaction on Monday, April 12th.
+The shares were sold at an average price of $2.12, for a total transaction of $10,502,280.72.
 The disclosure for this sale can be found here.
-Company insiders own 7.40% of the company’s stock.
+Insiders have sold 9,946,294 shares of company stock valued at $22,389,088 in the last ninety days.
+Insiders own 7.40% of the company’s stock.

 Senseonics Holdings, Inc, a medical technology company, develops and commercializes continuous glucose monitoring (CGM) systems for people with diabetes in the United States, Europe, the Middle East, and Africa.
 The company's products include Eversense and Eversense XL, which are implantable CGM systems to measure glucose levels in people with diabetes through an under-the-skin sensor, a removable and rechargeable smart transmitter, and a convenient app for real-time diabetes monitoring and management for a period of up to 90 and 180 days.